helium/HIP/0078-mobile-subdao-onboarding-fees.md

 [HIP-51](https://github.com/helium/HIP/blob/main/0051-helium-dao.md#omni-protocol-poc-incentive-model) specifies the DAO Utility Score, which determines the distribution of HNT among all Helium subDAOs.

-Its purpose is to incentivize current and future subDAOs to grow their burn of HNT for Data Transfer, while also protecting the investment of the LoRa Hotspots that participated from the start to launch the Helium network of networks.
+Its purpose is to incentivize current and future subDAOs to grow grow the value of their services provided through the Helium DAO, while also protecting the investment of the LoRa Hotspots that participated from the start to launch the Helium network of networks.

 As the implementation of HIP-70 has progressed, multiple theoretical and practical drawbacks of the DAO Utility Score as specified in HIP-51 have become apparent, threatening the interests of the existing IOT and MOBILE subDAOs, possible future subDAOs, and the Helium DAO as a whole.